Monday, April 3, 2017

 "And He answered and said to them, “Have you not read that He who made them at the beginning ‘made them male and female,’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?"
 (Matthew 19:4-5)

-People committed to matrimony are, in ideal circumstances, to remain united for the remainder of their earthly lives.
+People committed to matrimony are, in ideal circumstances, to remain united to each other for the remainder of their earthly lives.
 Exceptions to this rule would include the passing of a spouse (Romans 7:2-3), desertion by an unbelieving spouse (1 Corinthians 7:14-15), marital unfaithfulness (Matthew 19:9), and spousal abuse.
 If one of these conditions is met, then one is free to seek after a new spouse.
 It is within the framework of marriage that a man exercises his conjugal prerogatives (Genesis 1:28).
 It is within that context man discovers for himself a unique kind of love and companionship (Genesis 2:18).
 Spiros Zodhiates wrote that:

 "Biblical love is based on the spiritual relationship between a man and a woman before any relationship of the flesh.
 They who are spiritually joined together become one flesh that never separates.
 They who are attracted only by the physical appearance constantly live in the temptation of seeing someone else who many be more attractive.
 The possibility of steadfastness in a marriage that is based on looks and mere sexual satisfaction is very small indeed compared to the spiritual relationship based on agape, love that seeks not self-satisfaction primarily, but meeting the need of one’s partner.
 The satisfaction of meeting the need of another is far greater than the satisfaction of selfish procurement."
 (What About Divorce?, p.
 72-73)